Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• domain (string, required): Domain name to add
+• domain (string, required): The domain name to add

 remove_domain